dusk-network/docs-public/src/content/docs/learn/glossary.md

 A UTXO-based, privacy-preserving transaction model on Dusk used for transferring DUSK.
 It enables users to spend "notes" privately using zero-knowledge proofs without linking balances to addresses.

+#### Profile

+A combination of the Phoenix and Moonlight accounts derived from the mnemonic.

 #### Rusk

 The official Dusk platform's Rust reference implementation.